Massage Works Dandenong Ranges

 • Chinese Cupping and/or Gua Sha as required;

-In relation to the effect of postural correction on the TMJ, I have treated a Short Right Leg case to resolve a chronic TMJ pain.
-This client little affected in any other way by SRLS due to hypermobility through the major joints of the body did have mild scoliosis with right convexity through the Thoracic.
-Due to pelvic tilt from the structural leg length discrepancy, this places a constant low level strain through lateral aspect of the neck and jaw.
+In relation to the effect of postural correction on the TMJ, I have treated a Short Right Leg Syndrome case and resolved chronic right sided TMJ pain.
+This client little affected in any other way by SRLS due to hypermobility through the major joints of the body, did have mild scoliosis with right convexity through the Thoracic due to pelvic tilt from the structural leg length discrepancy.
+We all have a short right leg, right leaning pelvic tilt and mild scoliosis.
+The most common presentation is with right convexity through the Thoracic.
+This elevates the right shoulder and places the head on a left leaning tilt.
+The slight tilt to the left generates constant low level strain through the right side of the neck and jaw.
+Left convexity does the opposite and results in a right leaning tilt.
 Trialling a 5mm heel lift under the right foot resolved the TMJ pain slowly and imperceptibly over a six month period.
+There is a biomechanical aspect to this outcome, as well as, improved energetic Qi flow through central Du and Ren meridian channels releasing tightness through the spine generally.
+Incrementally backing off distortion and strain through the pelvis releasing tightness clears blockage to Qi flow which warms and softens the tissues.